Art by @ichimakesart

 • Distinguishing features: two scars on her face; hairstyle often includes two braids; silver freckles; silver clan marks beneath her eyes (painted)

-• Jobs: Dancer, Red Mage, White Mage ("blood mage"), Dark Knight (it's complicated), Rogue
+• Jobs: Dancer, Red Mage, White Mage (it's complicated), Dark Knight (it's complicated)

 • MBTI: ISFP-T